zwave-js/node-zwave-js/docs/getting-started/migrating-to-v8.md

 ## Removed `neighbors` property from `ZWaveNode` class and removed `InterviewStage.Neighbors`

 The static `neighbors` property was deprecated in `v7.9.0` and is now removed.
-Use `controller.getNodeNeighbors` instead to retrieve the neighbor lists on demand instead of accessing stale data.
+Use `controller.getNodeNeighbors` to retrieve the neighbor lists on demand instead of accessing stale data.
 Furthermore, the interview stage `Neighbors` was removed too, because the information is no longer stored.